 The amenities available on the campus include a medical dispensary, two primary schools, two government senior secondary schools- one for boys and the other for girls, the Nehru Experimental Centre, a Shopping Complex, Kendriya Bhandar, a bank, and a post office.
 The Institute is easily reached, both from Delhi and New Delhi railway stations, by means of city bus/Metro trains.
-Adjacent to the Institute's campus are located, the National Physical Laboratory (NPL), the National Institute of Science Communication (NISCOM) and NISTADS of the Council of Scientific and Industrial Research (CSIR), the Institute of Hotel Management, Catering and Nutrition, a Regional Centre of the National Bureau of Soil Survey and Land Use Planning, the National Seeds Corporation and the State Farms Corporation of India.
+Adjacent to the Institute's campus are located, the National Physical Laboratory (NPL), the National Institute of Science Communication (NISCOM) of the Council of Scientific and Industrial Research (CSIR), the Institute of Hotel Management, Catering and Nutrition, a Regional Centre of the National Bureau of Soil Survey and Land Use Planning, the National Seeds Corporation and the State Farms Corporation of India.

-The programme of instruction leading to M.Sc. and Ph.D. degrees in Agricultural Statistics, Bioinformatics, Computer Application, Molecular Biology & Biotechnology, and Plant Genetic Resources are given at the sister institutes, namely, Indian Agricultural Statistics Research Institute (IASRI), NRC on Plant Biotechnology (NRCPB) and National Bureau of Plant Genetic Resources (NBPGR), which are located at this campus.
-Besides, sister Institutes located at the Campus, from the session 2014-15, students for Ph.D.degree in Horticulture, Agricultural Engineering and Post Harvest Technology are also admitted at the other sister Institutes, viz., ICAR -Indian Institute of Horticultural Research (IIHR), Bengaluru and ICAR-Central Institute of Agricultural Engineering (CIAE), Bhopal as IARI PG outreach programme.
+The academic programme leading to the award of M.Sc. and Ph.D. degrees in Agricultural Statistics, Bioinformatics, Computer Application, Molecular Biology & Biotechnology, and Plant Genetic Resources are conducted at the sister institutes namely Indian Agricultural Statistics Research Institute (IASRI), National Institute for Plant Biotechnology (NIPB) and National Bureau of Plant Genetic Resources (NBPGR) which are located at this campus.
+Besides, sister Institutes located at the Campus, from the session 2014-15, students for Ph.D. degree in Floriculture and Landscape Architecture, Fruit Science, Vegetable Science, Post Harvest Technology and Agricultural Engineering are also admitted at the other sister Institutes viz., ICAR-Indian Institute of Horticultural Research (IIHR), Bengaluru and ICAR-Central Institute of Agricultural Engineering (CIAE), Bhopal as IARI PG outreach programme.

-2. DISCIPLINES (SUBJECTS) FOR ADMISSION DURING 2018-19
+2. DISCIPLINES (SUBJECTS) FOR ADMISSION DURING 2019-20